allanmboyle/MassMobileHallucination/README.md

 TODOs
 =====
-o group updates and send periodically to playfield. o write the REAL game x Fix the type in the repo name. x get a basic socket.io example working so I know how it works
+x group updates and send periodically to playfield. o write the REAL game x Fix the type in the repo name. x get a basic socket.io example working so I know how it works